arborvitae-gg/ero-math-test/docs/user-guide.md

 4.  **Submit Quiz**

     -   On the last question, click "Submit Quiz" to finish.
-    -   Your answers are saved as you go.
+    -   Your quiz will be automatically submitted when the timer runs out.

 ## Viewing Results

--   If the admin has allowed it, you can view your score and see which answers were correct or incorrect.
+-   Go to the "View Results" button which will appear after quiz usbmission.
--   Go to the "View Results" link for a completed quiz.
+-   You can also go the the "Completed" quiz section in the dashboard and click "View Results" for a quiz.
--   If results are not yet available, you will see a waiting message.

----

-If you have issues, contact your admin or coach for help.